how to handle Exceptions (Errors) in programs¶

 the test passes.

 The try statement is used to catch/handle exceptions in Python.
-It allows the program to make a decision when it runs into an Exception.
+It allows the program to choose what it does when it runs into an Exception.
 I think of it as

 tryrunning thisexcept Exception- when running this raisesException, run the code in this blockelse- when running this does NOT raiseException, run the code in this block